chistowick/lettuce/README.md

 ### Logging

 The program logs exceptions and key points according to the default channel value in the configuration of your Laravel application.
+***
+### Configuration
+The list of downloadable currencies is available in the package by the path: lettuce/config/codes.php